Is Wealthfront Legit?

 - Customizable savings goals

-- Ability to send paper checks (without a physical checkbook)
+- Ability to send paper checks (but there’s no physical checkbook)

 Fees and Minimums

-Brokerage accounts have no minimum, no management fees, and no commissions.
-Wealthfront’s cash account has no minimum or recurring fees.
+Brokerage accounts have no minimums, no management fees, and no commissions.
+The cash account also has no account minimums and no recurring account fees.

 Margin

-Wealthfront offers a unique margin program called Portfolio Line of Credit.
-With this service, customers can borrow up to 30% of their account balance.
-There’s no credit check, and approval is automatic.
+Wealthfront has a unique margin program called Portfolio Line of Credit.
+With this useful service, customers can borrow against eligible taxable accounts.
+Approval is automatic, there’s no credit check, and there is no set repayment schedule.

-However, borrowed funds cannot be used to buy more shares of ETFs in the same account.
-Any deposited funds are first used to repay margin loans.
+Another important issue here: borrowed cash from an automated account cannot be used to buy more shares inside that same account.
+Money deposited back into the account is first used to repay any outstanding margin loans.

 Learning